 3. Eastern Hognose Snake

-These snakes live in the East of North America, in the same places as Copperheads.
-They share a color, banded patterning, and habitat, making it even more difficult to tell the two species apart.
+Hognose snakes get their name from their upturned pig-like snouts.
+They are venomous, though it’s only enough to harm small prey animals and not humans.
+These snakes live in eastern North America, in the same places as copperheads.
+They share colors, banded patterning, and habitats, making it even more difficult to tell the two species apart.

 4. Eastern Milk Snake